- This event has passed.

 Every year, IMFG awards two fellowships to graduate students at the University of Toronto who are undertaking doctoral or master’s level work in areas related to municipal finance and governance.
 Come learn more about the research of this year’s fellowship winners.

 Hydraulic fracturing drilling – commonly known as fracking – makes up the majority of US oil output.
 Canada may soon follow.
-This presentation will focus on the impacts of boom-bust resource extraction cycles on local revenues and expenditures and intergovernmental relations.
+This presentation focused on the impacts of boom-bust resource extraction cycles on local revenues and expenditures and intergovernmental relations.
 During the boom, local governments must provide new infrastructure for an expanding industry and maintain social service levels for a rapidly growing population.
 During the bust, municipal governments may find themselves over-extended with declining revenues while facing a new set of service challenges.

 About the speaker: